a-oselkov/Data_Validator/README.md

 schema.contains("what").isValid("what does the fox say"); // true schema.contains("whatthe").isValid("what does the fox say"); // false

-schema.isValid("what does the fox say"); // false - another contains("whatthe") check has been added
+schema.isValid("what does the fox say"); // false - contains("whatthe") check has been added
 ```